Getting a Driver’s License

 Homeschooled high schoolers follow the same requirements as other high school students.

-If a homeschool student has graduated from high school prior to the 18th birthday, proof of graduation (diploma) must be provided to the DMV office when taking the written/driving test.
-The homeschool diploma is accepted as if it were issued by a public school.
-This memorandum was sent to all DMV Regional offices in August 2015 informing them to accept homeschool diplomas.
+A homeschool graduate under age 18 must provide proof of graduation (diploma) to the DMV office when taking the written or driving test.
+The homeschool diploma is accepted the same as a public school diploma; this memorandum was sent to all DMV Regional offices in August 2015 informing them to accept homeschool diplomas.

 §18-8-11.
 School attendance and satisfactory academic progress as conditions of licensing for privilege of operation of motor vehicle.